ConzorKingKong/conazon-users-and-auth/README.md

 `CLIENTSECRET` - Secret for Google Oauth REQUIRED `REDIRECTURL` - Redirect url for Google Oauth REQUIRED `DATABASEURL` - Url to postgres database.
-REQUIRED `SECURECOOKIE` - If true, enables secure on all cookies.
-Otherwise, default value of `false` is used `PORT` - Port to run server on.
+REQUIRED `SECURECOOKIE` - If true, enables secure on all cookies (only use cookie on https).
+Otherwise, default value of `false` is used.
+MUST BE TRUE IN PROD
+`PORT` - Port to run server on.
 Defaults to 8080

 Datbase url should bne formatted this - 'host=postgres port=5432 user=postgres dbname=conazon sslmode=disable'

 Then run:

-`go build .`
-`./conazon-users-and-auth`
+`docker-compose up`

 Do not expose to the internet without setting the `SECURE` environment variable to `true` and setting up https.